By now, I'm sure you've heard all the reports circulating about black mothers dying.

 Our end-of-the-day conversation leveled up.

 How was his day?
 What did he think about that thing that happened in the news that day?
 What was I working on?
-What funny thing did my 5 year old do after school?
+What funny thing did my five-year-old do after school?
 Things we would normally shoot a quick text about were suddenly question marks we carried around all day.
 When the day was done, dinner was had, kid was in bed and work was put away - we simply had a lot more to say to each other.

 There were way less miscommunications.